Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed an issue which caused no cursor to appear if editing a map in which the first player belong to certain NPC civilizations.

-* Maps
-- Added a new custom map, "No Man's Land" (from the Stratagus Media Project).

 * Miscellaneous
 - Fixed issue which caused part of the game screen to be black after playing the Tomb of Durahn Eikinskjaldi quest.
 - Added drop-down graphics for the Dwarves and Germanics (by Jinn).